42 Green Animals Found in Nature

 The eastern green mamba may not be as well-known as its relative, the black mamba.
 And while it is the least venomous green mamba, its bite is still dangerous to humans.
 Luckily, it’s a shy snake that keeps to itself, and most wild individuals will avoid people.
 However, during the breeding season (from September to February) it may be more likely to bite.

-Green Animals From Around the World
+Green Creatures From Around the World

 Hopefully you’ve discovered some unique green animals you may not have seen before.
 And though you might have to look closely among the foliage to spot them, it’s well worth catching a glimpse!